cedardb/docs/content/cookbook/aurora_debezium.md

 sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-Before you can docker commands, you need to add your user to the docker group and re-login:
+Before you can Docker commands, you need to add your user to the docker group and re-login:

 ```shell
 sudo adduser ubuntu docker